Torn Curtain: Casting

-Hitchcock had wanted English actress Samantha Eggar for the lead female role.

 Universal Pictures executives insisted on famous stars being cast for the leads.
 Paul Newman and Julie Andrews were imposed on Hitchcock by Lew Wasserman, the studio executive, rather than being his real choices.
 The director felt that the stars were ill-suited to their roles, while their salaries of $750,000 took a big part of the film's $5 million budget.